-Can you see the differences in the markings and pigmentation patterns on these tail flukes?
-WARRAIN IDENTIFYING INDIVIDUAL WHALES KADEE Each humpback whale has a unique pattern of marks and colouration on its tail flukes.
-Pacific Whale Foundation researchers use photographs to identify individual animals using these marks and develop long-term case histories of known whales.
-Learn more about the whales that have been identified in Australia through Pacific Whale Foundation's Adopt a Marine Animal Program.
+NALA Can you see the differences in the markings and pigmentation patterns on these tail flukes?
+IDENTIFYING INDIVIDUAL WHALES Each humpback whale has a unique pattern of marks and v on its tail flukes.
+Since 1984, researchers at the Pacific Whale Foundation have been photographing these marks to identify and monitor individual whales and populations in East Australia.
+Join us in tracking Australia's humpback whales through Pacific Whales Foundation's Adopt a Marine Animal Program.
 Visit PacificWhale.org/adopt for more info.

-PROTECTING WHALES

-During the 1950s and early 1960s, humpback whales along Australia's eastern coast were hunted to near extinction.
-Thanks to protective measures, the east Australia humpback whale population has recovered and is increasing at a rate of over 10% each year.
+PROTECTING WHALES During the 1950s and early 1960s, humpback whales along Australia's eastern coast were hunted to near extinction.
+Thanks to protective measures, the East Australia humpback whale population has recovered and is increasing at a rate of over 10% each year.
 HERVEY BAY

-Part of Great Sandy Marine Park and one of the world's finest whalewatch locations More than 21,000 humpback whales migrate each year along Australia's eastern coast between their winter breeding areas near the equator and their summer feeding areas near Antarctica.
+Part of Great Sandy Marine Park and one of the world's finest whale-watch locations More than 30,000 humpback whales migrate each year along Australia's eastern coast between their winter breeding areas near the equator and their summer feeding areas near Antarctica.
 Over 30% of this population is believed to stop in Hervey Bay between mid-July and early November.
-The large number of whales in this relatively small area results in extraordinary whalewatching.
+The large number of whales in this relatively small area results in extraordinary whale watching.

-RESPONSIBLE WHALEWATCHING Help protect Hervey Bay's humpback whales by engaging in responsible boating and whalewatching.
+RESPONSIBLE WHALE WATCHING Help protect Hervey Bay's humpback whales by engaging in responsible boating and whale watching.
 Under the National Standards, it is against the law to approach humpback whales closer than 100m by any means or to operate jet skis within 300m of a whale.
-Swimmers in the water must not approach whales closer than 100m.
-Aircraft must remain at least 300m away from a whale and helicopters must remain 500m away and not hover above a whale.
+Aircraft must remain at least 300m away from a whale, and helicopters must remain 500m away and not hover above a whale.

 ABOUT PACIFIC WHALE FOUNDATION Pacific Whale Foundation is an international nonprofit organisation working to protect cetaceans and the ocean through science and advocacy.
-We work worldwide to reduce the impacts of human activity on cetaceans and to promote responsible eco-tourism.
-Since 1984, our researchers have used non-invasive research methods to study humpback whales in Australia.
-Our findings have been provided to government agencies, the International Whaling Commission's Scientific Committee and other research groups to help guide management measures to conserve this population.
-Learn more at PacificWhale.org/research
+We work worldwide

+Research activities conducted under permit authorised by the Queensland government to reduce the impacts of human activity on cetaceans and to promote responsible eco-tourism.
+Since 1984, our researchers have used a variety of techniques to study humpback whales in East Australia.
+Our findings have been shared with government agencies, the International Whaling Commission's Scientific Committee, and the scientific community through peer-reviewed publications and reports, playing a key role in shaping management and conservation efforts.
+Learn more at PacificWhale.org/what-we-do/research/ research-locations/australia/